markvan/markvan.github.io/_posts/2019-10-20-electronic-assessment-system.markdown

 ### Project description

-Design of a SaaS product (including UX and UI design) for online tests and examinations for high school and university pupils.
+Design of a SaaS product (including UX and UI design) for online tests and examinations for high school and university students.
 This provides for end-to-end testing from setting questions, distribution, student answering, marking and mark analysis and distribution.

 ### Design criteria